Henry Tonks, ‘An Advanced Dressing Station in France’ (1918)*

 This number is symbolic of an army.
 Under the Mosaic Covenant, when God’s people were threatened by enemies, men from the 12 tribes were numbered for battle.
 In Revelation the 144,000 represent the church on earth in war (I have explained this in depth here).
 As Christ builds His church from every tongue, tribe and nation around the globe, His people are summoned to stand in opposition to the devil’s lies and the rebellion of the unrepentant.

 All Christ’s people are part of a spiritual/moral/ideologies battle (II Cor.
 10:3-6; Eph.
 6:10-17; Colossians 2:8-9; Rev. 17:14).
 Physically weak and seemingly insignificant as we may appear to be – nonetheless, we are to be alert, to stand resisting the lies and pressure of the devil and the world (I Cor.
 16:13; I Peter 5:8-11).
+As fellow soldiers, Christ’s people work together, encourage one another, strengthen one another.
+We soldier on eternally confident Christ has won.

 First, their commander is the victorious ruling Christ (14:1)